To define the provision relation, which determines which properties can be held by which objects.

 "means that an object (or value) has a property attached - for instance, "

 "containers provide the property 'carrying capacity'.
-Here, though, what "
+But it has to be "

 return NEVER_MATCH;